CVR Energy, Inc. research snapshot

 Business essence

-Customers pay CVR Energy because transportation and agriculture need gasoline, diesel, jet fuel, and nitrogen fertilizer.
-The business refines crude oil into petroleum products and produces UAN and ammonia through its CVR Partners subsidiary.
-Revenue and earnings are determined primarily by crack spreads and fertilizer prices, not by any unique product or service.
+Customers pay CVR because transportation and agriculture need gasoline, diesel, jet fuel, renewable diesel, and nitrogen fertilizer.
+The company converts crude oil and natural gas into those products, and its revenue and earnings are set by crack spreads and nitrogen prices, not by any unique product or service.

 Moat